NewtronLabs/EasyPermissions/README.md

 ## Example 2
-This example uses a `Service` to request the permission, something native Android does not allow.
 This example allows more flexibility so that you can decide which permissions you desire.

 ```java
 public class ExampleService extends Service implements IPermissionsListener